Menu

 Stroud Water Research Center Awarded Grant to Study Meta-ecosystems

-The RCC was published in 1980 and brought worldwide attention to the Stroud Center, pioneering the idea that from headwaters to mouth a river changes in its physical characteristics, which causes changes in the river biology.
+The RCC, published in 1980, brought worldwide attention to the Stroud Center.
+It pioneered the idea that from headwaters to mouth, a river changes in its physical characteristics, which causes changes in the river’s biology.

 Working in collaboration with Robert Findlay of the University of Alabama and Jen Mosher, who will join the Stroud Center staff when she leaves Oak Ridge National Laboratory in early 2012, Stroud Center scientists Lou Kaplan and Jinjun Kan are seeking to test a prediction set forth in the RCC that downstream communities capitalize on the inefficiencies of upstream communities.